 Hecla’s 100%-owned and operated Greens Creek mine in southeast Alaska is one of the largest and lowest-cost primary silver mines in the world, and is the cash generating engine of the Company.
-Last year, Greens Creek produced 8.5 million ounces of silver at a cash cost, after by-product credits, per silver ounce of $3.91 (a non GAAP measure), and 60,566 ounces of gold (1).
-Production in 2016 is expected to be 8.3 million silver ounces at a cash cost, after by-product credits of $6.00 an ounce (1).
+Last year, Greens Creek produced 9.2 million ounces of silver at an All-In Sustaining Cost (AISC), after by-product credits, per silver ounce of $3.19 (a non GAAP measure), and 46,088 ounces of gold (1).
+Production in 2022 is expected to be 8.6 – 8.9 million silver ounces.

-(1) Cash cost, after of by-product credits, per silver ounce represents a non-GAAP measurement, a reconciliation of which to cost of sales and other direct production costs and depreciation, depletion and amortization (GAAP) can be found in the legal page of this website.
+(1) All-In Sustaining Cost (AISC), after by-product credits, per silver ounce represents a non-GAAP measurement, a reconciliation of which to cost of sales and other direct production costs and depreciation, depletion and amortization (GAAP) can be found in the legal page of this website.

 Hecla’s various subsidiaries own 100% of the Greens Creek mine located in Southeast Alaska.
 The Greens Creek orebody contains silver, zinc, gold and lead, and lies within the Admiralty Island National Monument, an environmentally sensitive area.
 The Greens Creek property includes 17 patented lode claims and one patented mill site claim, in addition to property leased from the U.S. Forest Service.
 Greens Creek also has title to mineral rights on approximately 7,500 acres of federal land adjacent to the properties.
 Total property package encompasses 23-square miles.
 The entire project is accessed by boat and served by 13 miles of road, and consists of the mine, an ore concentrating mill, a dry stacked tailings facility, a ship-loading facility, camp facilities, and a ferry dock.